27.4K Views 1 year ago

 If you’ve ever dealt with gastrointestinal issues, you already know, it’s a real pain!
 Whether it be IBS, IBD, Crohn’s disease, or just general tummy woes, life is no fun with tummy woes.
 Though no cure has been found for any one of these issues, certain changes in both diet and lifestyle can create significant improvements and even possible remission.
 When it comes to what you put on your plate, it helps to view it as what your digestive system will actually have to do with it.
-Sure, life is short and we’d like to enjoy chocolate, shakes, and fries every now and then, but ultimately, it’s best to go with some smart food options for long term GI health.
+Sure, life is short and we’d like to enjoy chocolate, shakes, and fries every now and then, but ultimately, it’s best to go with some smart food options for long-term GI health.
 And why not?
 Digestion affects your mood, absorption of nutrients, your immune system, and even your quality of life.

-Making certain food swaps can literally change your gastrointestinal health.
-Some foods your colon and stomach will love, while others it will downright rebel against.
+Making certain food swaps can change your gastrointestinal health.
+Some foods your colon and stomach will love, while others will downright rebel against.
 Some foods also lessen the work on the pancreas, small intestine, and even the esophagus, which leads to less acid reflux and indigestion.

 Give these food swaps a try: